Grzegorz96/React-TeamCraft.gg/README.md

 - Styling Application:
 The module imports the index.scss stylesheet to apply styles to the application, ensuring a visually appealing and cohesive design.

+#### App.jsx:
+The App.jsx module is a central component in TeamCraft, responsible for assembling key containers and managing the application's layout.
+Utilizes <MainProvider> for context-based state management, ensuring smooth data flow across components.
+Rendering Structure:

+Renders components in the following order: <Header />, <Main />, and <Footer />.
+Export:

+Default export, making App the entry point for the TeamCraft application.